flowerio/aframe-twoway-motion/README.md

 # aframe-twoway-motion

-Touch movement controls for [A-Frame](http://aframe.io) on mobile devices.
+Touch movement controls for [A-Frame](http://aframe.io) VR scenes on mobile devices.
-Move forward and backward in an A-Frame scene on your phone.
+Move forward and backward in an A-Frame environment on your phone.
 Supports Portrait, Landscape and Cardboard modes.

 Mobile tools from Fasility: twoway-motion | tilt-turn